This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bone density scan: This test uses a type of x-ray to take pictures of your bones and measure your bone density.

 - Nutrition counseling: The best meal plan for you may depend on your weight, age, sport, and other factors.
 You may need to see a dietitian who can help you plan and adjust the amount of food that you need.
 He can help you reach or stay at your ideal body weight with proper nutrition and healthy eating habits.
-Ask your caregiver for more information on the best nutrition plan and weight for you.
+Ask your healthcare provider for more information on the best nutrition plan and weight for you.

 - Cognitive behavioral therapy: This is also called CBT.
 You and a therapist will work together to learn the reasons you are unhappy with your body.
 The therapist will work with you to change your behaviors and decrease your negative feelings about food and your weight.